private-octopus/picoquic/README.md

 * Change of format of the QUIC header, with the version field moving in front of the sequence number, and the redefinition of the version negotiation frame.

+* TLS/1.3 draft 22, instead of the draft 18 version used in the previous interop tests.

-All of these are already implemented in the test version of Picoquic, which in principle supports draft-08.
+All of these were already implemented in the test version of Picoquic, which in principle supports draft-08.
+By December 18, Picoquic supported "session resume" but not "0 RTT".
+But since this is an online test, it could continue.
+We tested Picoquic's implementation of 0-RTT on December 22, and demonstrated 0-RTT interop with mozquic, winquic and nghttp2.

-Next we need to compile with the TLD draft 22 version of PicoTLS, and fix the issues in the list.
-Two of those are "session resume and "0 RTT".
-These two may or may not be fixed by December 18.
-The interop plan requires them, but it may be hard.
-Worst case, we will demonstrate them at the next interop session in Melbourne in January.
-In any case, Interop tests have not yet begun.
+If you look at the interop matrix, you will see that many other implementations were not yet ready.
+They should come there progressively, probably in time for the next interop test during the QUIC WG meeting in Melbourne in January 2018.

 ## Further milestones